 Superheroes: A framework for learning and developing as individuals

 Within the classroom and throughout the school we have developed a framework to highlight the opportunities and behaviours that develop good character and citizenship alongside a signpost to the desirable learning skills for today’s world.

 Our superheroes are embedded into our school behaviours and pastoral system and each provides a half-termly call to action around specific desirable learning behaviours and traits.
 Meet the superheroes here.

-We run a drop in space within the school that boys can go to talk, draw or just be in order to deal with emotional lows or difficult situations they encounter.
-Overseen by our SENCo, pupils can also be referred to the Our Space team by class teachers to ensure they are offered additional support when needed.
+We run a drop in space within the school that pupils can go to talk, draw or just be in order to deal with emotional lows or difficult situations they encounter.
+Overseen by our SENCO, pupils can also be referred to the Our Space team by class teachers to ensure they are offered additional support when needed.